Enduringly elegant Italian wines with a true sense of place

 Total area under vine: circa 10 hectares

 Our pick of the best wine from this producer: Musso Langhe Nebbiolo ‘Baby Barolo’

-Interesting fact: Nebbiolo is often more expressive and ready to drink quicker in Barbaresco than in Barolo, but the other grapes of the region are also worth getting to know and can offer much better value.
+Interesting fact: Nebbiolo is often more expressive and ready to drink earlier in Barbaresco than in Barolo.
+But the region’s other indigenous grapes are also worth discovering and can offer much better value.

 How Richard found them:

 Exploring to find value and quality in Piedmont was tough, but when we met Musso, wow were we stunned!
 The expressiveness of the wines and the estate’s focus on organic methods and low sulphur addition made us certain that we didn’t have to look further.

 Establishing a small winery at the break of the Great Depression certainly wasn’t an obvious decision to make.
 But Sebastiano Musso was determined and passionate about the potential of Barbaresco’s terroir.
 He started with little more than a hectare sitting in Cavanna and Ronchi, sites with ideal microclimate for balanced ripening and a balanced mix of clay and limestone soils.
 The resulting gorgeous wines were thus born, full of fresh acidity, minerality and elegant fruit.
 Sebastiano endured and battled through the trying times of World War II, never doubting the potential of his venture.